ambroser53/com3529-code/README.md

 dependencies, and includes details about different Maven "plugins" that can be used to perform specific tasks with the project (e.g., running JUnit).

-Each directory, or project, contains code that needs to be built and run separately using Maven.
-You can build these via the command line.
+Each directory, or project, contains code that needs to be built and run using Maven.
+This code lives in the `src` directory of each project.
+The `src` directory is further subdivided into two further subdirectories: `main` and `test`.
+The `main` directory is where the main code of the Java project lives, and `test` is where the tests reside.
+Maven keeps the two separate, although the classes contained in each can belong to the same packages.

+You can build these classes via the command line.
 If you're using your own machine, you can use an IDE to do this for you (e.g., [IntelliJ IDEA](https://www.jetbrains.com/idea) or [Eclipse](https://www.eclipse.org/downloads)).
 However, these instructions will assume that you're using the command line on Codio.